 There are some great beaches in Quebradillas that are recommended for photo ops and sunbathing, but swimming can be hit or miss.
 Because the town is located along the north coast, the surf can be rough, so many people find themselves thrown around uncomfortably when they are looking for a leisurely swim.
 Tourists planning on participating in high-intensity watersports might find this area a more desirable one.

-There are a large number of beaches to consider in and around the area.
-To read a detailed article concerning any one of these beaches simply click on the names of the ones you are curious about.
+There are a large number of beaches to enjoy in and around the area.
+For more detail concerning a single beach simply click on the names of the ones you want to know more about.

-If you are hoping to go snorkeling, a location providing that option is Jabos Beach.
+A nice beach that offers snorkeling is Jabos Beach.
 The roads leading up to Jabos Beach are relatively flat and dusty, with a few trees and patches of grass.
 The sand is a soft combination of tan and white, and the ocean is aquamarine.

-Another place that beach-goers can consider is Middles Beach.
+Another location for beach-goers to consider is Middles Beach.
 You'll find Middles in Isabela just behind the dunes on Street 466.
 There is no designated parking.

 Secret Spot: One of the best surfing beaches in Puerto Rico, Secret Spot is also one of the lesser known stretches of sand.